MeganBlazevic/CityBike_Tableau/README.md

 https://public.tableau.com/app/profile/megan.blazevic/viz/Module18_16761491611430/NYCBikeProgram?publish=yes

 ## Analysis
 Analysis is done throughout the storyboard and within this read me.
-The analysis needs to be easy to read, as not everyone is used to working iwth this data on a daily basis.
+The analysis needs to be easy to read, as not everyone is used to working with this data on a daily basis.

+Additional analysis details are include in the story pages of the tableau assignment.
+Suggestions for next steps are given for the city officials to create their goals moving forward to ensure continued success of the New York City Bike program.